ms The World current position

-ms The World Review and Specifications
+ms The World Review

 Review of ms The World

-ms The World cruise ship information
+MS The World cruise ship

 MS The World is environmentally friendly ship - the first of its size to burn marine diesel, not heavy bunker fuel, which allows the ship to call in areas banned for burning heavy fuel.
 The World ship is also the first to feature Scanship unique wastewater cleaning system - in it wastes are filtered by a flotation system.

-- ship identification (IMO number): 9219331
+- Identification (IMO number): 9219331

-- Flag-state (port of registry): Bahamas
+- Flag-state (port of registry): Bahamas (Nassau)

 - Operator: ResidenSea (address: "14471 Miramar Parkway, Miramar, FL 33027, USA", tel: +1 (954) 416-3644).
 Original owner - Knut Kloster Jr (the former chairman of "Royal Viking Line" and NCL - "Norwegian Cruise Lines").

-- Ordered in 2000; Laid down in 2001; Launched in March 2002
+- Launched in March 2002

 - Builder: Fosen Mek.
-Verksteder A/S in Rissa, Norway
+Verksteder (Rissa, Norway)

 - Cost to build: USD 266 million

-- Total number of cabins: 198, with 165 apartments; types - from a studio to a 3-bedroom suite.
+- A total number of cabins: 198, with 165 apartments, types - from Studio to 3-Bedroom Suite.

 - Weight/Tonnage: 43,524 GT

-- Dimensions: Length: 196,35 m (644,2 ft); Width/Beam: 29,8 m (98 ft); Draft: 6,7 m (22 ft)
+- Dimensions: Length: 196,35 m (644,2 ft), Width/Beam: 29,8 m (98 ft), Draft: 6,7 m (22 ft)

-- Speed: 18,5 knots (34,3 kmh - 21,3 mph)
+- Speed: 18,5 knots (34,3 kmh / 21,3 mph)

 - Capacity: 150-200 passengers, 250 crew/staff

-The World ship has facilities that are similar to the ones onboard a regular vessel, but also has some unique due to residential nature.
-As to its dining options, four are the major restaurants on board: East (serving Asian delights); Marina (serving seafood, rotisserie specialties, prime steaks); Portraits (serving haute cuisine- menus reflect every culinary port flavors); Tides (serving Mediterranean cuisine, Northern Italian flair).
+The World ship has facilities that are similar to the ones onboard a regular vessel but also has some unique due to residential nature.
+As to its dining options, four are the main restaurants onboard: East (serving Asian delights), Marina (serving seafood, rotisserie specialities, prime steaks), Portraits (serving haute cuisine- menus reflect every culinary port flavours), Tides (serving Mediterranean cuisine, Northern Italian flair).

-The diverse selection of bars and cocktail lounges onboard ms The World, includes:
+The diverse selection of bars and cocktail lounges onboard ms The World includes:

-ms The World cruise ship apartments/cabins
+ms The World cruise ship apartments (cabins)

 Four of the world's most renowned interior design companies have been contracted to shape styles and design The World ship's 2- and 3-bedroom apartments and public rooms.
 Names list includes Nina Campbell (UK), Juan Pablo Molyneux (JP Molyneux Studio), Di Pilla (TMT Design), Yran & Storbraaten (maritime design).